STORIES SHAPE OUR WORLD

 "After nourishment, shelter and companionship, stories are the thing we need most in the world."

 Sarah Mussi is the multi-award winning author of over a dozen teen and YA novels.
 Her tense thriller Siege was nominated for the CILIP Carnegie Medal and won the BBUKYA award for contemporary YA fiction.
 Her first title The Door of No Return was shortlisted for the Branford Boase, Riot won the Lancashire Book of the Year award and Bomb was listed in the The Guardian New Best Kids Books list.
-Her latest trilogy, The Chronicles of Snowdonia, is a set of dark romantic thrillers set on Snowdon, featuring the timeless myths of Wales, King Arthur and the Mabinogion.
-Book one, Here be Dragons, has already been showcased in the People’s Book Prize.
+Her trilogy, The Chronicles of Snowdonia, is a set of dark romantic thrillers set on Snowdon, featuring the timeless myths of Wales, King Arthur and the Mabinogion.
+Book one, Here be Dragons, was showcased in the People’s Book Prize.
 Sarah delivers workshops at writers' conferences and festivals across the country and has tutored aspiring authors for Bloomsbury, Creative Words Matter, Golden Egg and SCBWI.
-Sarah loves to work on teen and YA stories, thrillers and fantasy.
+She loves to work on teen and YA stories, adult thrillers and fantasy.

 Picture Book Mentor